bollu/dependence-analysis-hask/README.md

 The aim is to try and use Haskell's strong type system to encode dependence information.
 This will hopefully allow for parallelsiation, of at least the strict subset of Haskell, if not the entire langugage.
+Ideally, such a transformation should yield a representation that can be represented as an affine space: That way, we can reuse the machinery developed by the [polyhedral compilation community](http://polyhedral.info/) to optimise programs.

 ### Applications